-It may be Winter but there are plenty of Put-in-Bay News Stories to report this month!
+It may be Winter, but there are plenty of Put-in-Bay News Stories to report this month!
 Join the Lake Erie Islands Conservancy at the Put-in-Bay Town Hall at 7 p.m. on Tuesday, Feb.
 6th, for a program on Who’s at Your Feeder?
-We will take a look at how to identify common birds that visit or stay on the island in winter and grace our bird feeders.
+We will identify common birds that visit or stay on the island in winter and grace our bird feeders.
 Identification skills will help with the upcoming Great Backyard Bird Count Feb.
-16th -19th, and next year’s Audubon Christmas bird count.
+16th -19th and next year’s Audubon Christmas bird count.
 Peterson Feeder Birds books will be for sale that night.
 For those who want to participate in another birding citizen science event, the Great Backyard Bird Count is coming up on February 16th -19th.

 contact Kayla Johnson at Topsy Turvey’s.
 All proceeds will be going to support the scholarship in Jeremy’s and Kurt’s names.
 Think Ice!!
 Pre-sale tickets are officially available now.

 New ramps at Put-in-Bay Airport add to safety: Rosann Keiser, the secretary at the Port Authority, tells us the Put-in-Bay Port Authority is to thank for getting the two new safety ramps, a flat one to get from the parking area safely between the hangar and the terminal and other by the front door that goes over the high curb.
 These two areas were always slippery and posed a real problem for those who had difficulty walking when it was snowy and icy.

 The ramps weren’t inexpensive, but Rosann says the company that makes them gave them a break on the price when they found out the unique manner their product was being used for.
 Rosann says they also want to feature the use of their product at the Put-in-Bay Airport.